Monday, June 13, 2011

 A lot of moms that I've asked have put together their own 'curriculum' for their kids.
 So, after some researching, we ended up with this:

-most fun to me at Costco that day), an additional handwriting workbook for Aidan that goes from easier letters to harder letters, some Kumon workbooks (mainly for Jana)
+-Brain Quest workbooks (that's what looked the most fun to me at Costco that day), an additional handwriting workbook for Aidan that goes from easier letters to harder letters, some Kumon workbooks (mainly for Jana)

--Puzzle Puzz from High
+-Puzzle Puzz from Highlights for fun games

 -some Montessori stuff thrown in - sandpaper letters, Practical Life stuff, etc